 Close-up of the winch

 from Harbor Freight Tools

-We got set up at the bottom of the
+We got set up at the

 stairs, and starting putting tension on the pull cable.
 After